Vietnamese people in Hong Kong: 1980s – stemming the tide

-The tide of refugees continued to flow, and in 1980, more than 100,000 Vietnamese sought refugee rights in Hong Kong.
-At this time, these migrants usually succeeded in gaining refugee status, and were eventually accepted by Western countries.

 To deter the influx of refugees, new arrivals from Vietnam were interned in "closed camps" from July 1982 as possibilities for resettlement to third countries dwindled.
 These camps were criticised for keeping freedom-seeking people "behind barbed wire".

 The United States started imposing stricter entry requirements on refugees in 1982 in a bid to slow the numbers accepted.
 The refugees were predominantly economic from the mid-1980s and onwards.
 Most refugees from Vietnam from about 1984 were part of the "orderly departure scheme" sanctioned by the Vietnamese government.

 By 1987, many other Western countries had lowered their quotas for Vietnamese refugees whilst the influx into Hong Kong continued to increase, peaking at some 300 a day in 1989, fed by rumours that Vietnamese migrants could gain amnesty simply by landing on Hong Kong soil.
-The government adopted a Comprehensive Plan of Action on 16 June 1988, separating political refugees (classified as refugees) from economic refugees (classified as "boat people").
-Economic refugees were considered illegal immigrants; they were denied the right to be transferred to a third country and were all sent back to Vietnam.
+The government adopted a Comprehensive Plan of Action on 16 June 1988, separating political refugees (classified as refugees) from economic migrants (classified as "boat people").
+Economic migrants were considered illegal immigrants; they were denied the right to be transferred to a third country and were all sent back to Vietnam.